dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 John
 ```

-Anonymous class inside instance method can get access to parent this using `$ParentClass.this`
+Anonymous class inside instance method can get access to parent this using `{ParentClass}.this`
 ```java
 public class App {
     public static void main(String[] args) {